cloudant-labs/clouseau/docs/book/book.typ

 - *IndexService*: Handles Lucene operations like opening directories, initializing writers/searchers.

-- *Opener*: A temporary process responsible for spawning IndexService and reporting results.
+- *Opener*: A temporary process responsible for spawning `IndexService` and reporting results.

 - *Lucene*: The underlying library providing full-text indexing and search capabilities.

 CouchDB opens an index through the following flow.
-Dreyfus sends a request to Clouseau using clouseau_rpc:open_index/3.
+Dreyfus sends a request to Clouseau using `clouseau_rpc:open_index/3`.
-This is a gen_server call, which on the Erlang side looks like `gen_server:call({main, 'clouseau@127.0.0.1'}, {open, self(), Path, Options})`.
+This is a `gen_server` call, which on the Erlang side looks like `gen_server:call({main, 'clouseau@127.0.0.1'}, {open, self(), Path, Options})`.
 The call asks Clouseau to open or retrieve an index process for a given index path.
-Clouseau's IndexManagerService receives the request and first checks its LRU cache.
+Clouseau's `IndexManagerService` receives the request and first checks its LRU cache.
 If the index is already open, it immediately returns `{ok, Pid}` to Dreyfus — no additional work is required.